JurajZelman/airl-market-making/README.md

-# AIRL Market Making
+# AIRL for Market Making (2024)

+<font color='orange'>**Note:**</font> The repository will be soon updated after the paper is published.

-The official repository for the paper Adversarial Inverse Reinforcement Learning published in the proceedings of the ICAIF'24 conference.
+The official repository for the paper *Adversarial Inverse Reinforcement Learning for Market Making* (2024) published in the proceedings of the ICAIF'24 conference.